jmurty/xml4h/docs/nodes.rst

 =========

-*xml4h* provides node objects and convenience methods that make it easier to work with an in-memory XML document object model (DOM) produced by parsing an existing document, or by building a new one.
+*xml4h* provides node objects and convenience methods that make it easier to work with an in-memory XML document object model (DOM).

+This section of the document covers the main features of *xml4h* nodes.
-For API-level documentation about *xml4h* nodes see :ref:`api-nodes`.
+For the full API-level documentation see :ref:`api-nodes`.

 Traversing Nodes